Arutselvan/ImgScrapy/README.md

 ### Using the script

-For running the script, clone the repo and make it as the current directory,then
+For running the script, clone the repo and make it as the current directory, then

 ```
 python pyImgScraper.py http://example.com
 ```

-## Acknowledgments

-* Hat tip to anyone who's code was used